punctum-im/protocol-old/PROTOCOL.md

 MUST NOT require authentication.

+### POST /api/v1/id

+Takes an object and adds it to the server.
+Returns the object.
+MUST return 400 if the ID exists.
+Server MUST make sure that no extra variables are being added, and the ``id`` and ``type`` are not being overwritten.

 ### GET /api/v1/id/$ID

 Returns information about the object associated with the ID.
 If the ID does not exist, it MUST return the 404 status code.